RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 Build notifications are sent onto a Slack channel where you can see the time that the build took, as well as possible versions of the plugins that have been installed to your Roadie instance.

-## Conclusion
+## Next Steps

+* If you haven't already [publish your plugin](/docs/custom-plugins/artifactory/) to our artifactory.
-After a successful installation you will be able to add components from your custom plugin into the Roadie instance.
+* After a successful installation you will be able to [add components](/docs/details/updating-the-ui) from your custom plugin into the Roadie instance.
 Components can be added as Cards, Tabs or Pages into component pages or to the sidebar.

 [backstage-plugin-documentation]: https://backstage.io/docs/plugins/create-a-plugin